ehneilsen/rtn-012/index.rst

    The variation of :math:`Z_m^n` as a function of LST for several sample equatorial healpixels at different declinations.
    (Variation in R.A. shifts the values horizontally, but does not affect the shape of the curves.)
-   Sidereal times for which the curves have no values shown are time at which these pointings are at a zenith distance greater than the range of the Zerinke function.
+   Sidereal times for which the curves have no values shown are time at which these pointings are at a zenith distance greater than the range of the Zernike function.
    The lowest order functions (shown in the upper rows) correspond to Zernikes that have the greatest influence on the ultimate sky brightness estimate (see corresponding plots in :numref:`fig-worst-coeff-vs-time`), have Zernike polynomials that vary most smoothly over the sky (:numref:`fig-zernike-z`), and have the smoothest behavior in this plot.

 Rather than calculate :math:`Z_m^n(\rho, \phi)` "from scratch" for each healpix at the time requested, ``ZernikeSky`` pre-computes ``Z[j][hpix]`` at sequences of LST values for each Zernike mode number and equatorial healpixel, and interpolates to obtain the value of ``Z[j][hpix]`` at the LST corresponding to the MJD with which it is called.